fnune/fnune.github.io/_posts/2016-04-16-guide-to-css-filters.markdown

 ...you shift every single one of the colors in your HTML element 20 degrees to the right in the scale up there.
 CSS uses a little bit of a more rudimentary scale though, so what you get is an approximation.

 Hue is a cyclical property.
 Use my filter generator and apply a 360 degree hue-rotate.
-You’ll see you get the exact same result with a 0 degree hue-rotate, or with no filter at all.
+You'll see you get the exact same result with a 0 degree hue-rotate, or with no filter at all.

 #### Which different units should I be using with each filter?